120+ Sensational School Spirit Week Ideas, Activities, and Themes

 • Zoom Day (business on top, casual on the bottom!)

-Once you select your spirit week ideas, check out our free editable Canva templates.
+Once you select your spirit week ideas, check out our free editable templates by filling out the form on this page.
 All you need to do is customize them with your own text and download them.
-Then you can print, email, or post on social media to promote your events!
+Then you can print, email, or post on social media to promote your events.

 Have we missed one of your favorite school spirit week ideas?
 Come share in the We Are Teachers HELPLINE group on Facebook!